Local momentum space: Scalar field and gravity: One-loop divergences in the VD effective action

-A few comparisons with the previous works are in order.
-The flat spacetime background limit of the expression (\ref{diveffac}) is in agreement with \cite{ourpaper1,mackaytoms}.
+A few comparisons with previous work are in order.
+The flat spacetime background limit ($\bar g_{\mu\nu}=\eta_{\mu\nu}$) of the expression (\ref{diveffac}) is in agreement with \cite{ourpaper1,mackaytoms}.
 If we take the limit $\alpha\rightarrow 1$ and $\omega\rightarrow 0$, we get the standard effective action in the Landau-DeWitt gauge with the following coefficients,

-On comparing the expression for effective action (\ref{diveffac}) with coefficients (\ref{scoeff}) against \cite{standard}, where the authors have carried out similar computations for a general Lagrangian coupling scalar fields with gravity in the Jordan frame we find that the result here is in disagreement due to the fact that the authors have used a different gauge condition showing that the standard effective action is indeed gauge dependent when computed off-shell for gauge theories.
-However if we take a constant scalar field background $\nabla_\mu\phi = 0$ then the expression agrees with \cite{standard} since then the gauge conditions become identical.
+On comparing the expression for effective action (\ref{diveffac}) with coefficients (\ref{scoeff}) against \cite{standard}, where the authors have carried out similar computations for a general Lagrangian for multiple scalar fields coupled with gravity in the Jordan frame we find that the result here is in disagreement because the authors have used a different gauge condition showing that the standard effective action is indeed gauge dependent when computed off-shell for gauge theories.
+However, if we take a constant scalar field background $\nabla_\mu\bar\phi = 0$ then the expression agrees with \cite{standard} since then the gauge conditions become identical.